-During the fiscal year 2017-2018 the Zoning Board of Appeals met in session on seven occasions and heard 10 appeals of which one appeal was withdrawn.
-Nine applications for variance were approved; two of those appeals had a condition associated with the approval.
+During the fiscal year 2018-2019 the Zoning Board of Appeals met in session on five occasions and heard 5 appeals.
+Four applications for variance were approved, one of which was with a condition.
+One application for an appeal of Cease and Desist Order issued by the Zoning Enforcement Officer was denied.